vboyev-MSFT/defender-docs/defender-xdr/data-privacy.md

 Customer data stored by integrated services might also be stored in the following locations:

 - The original location for the relevant service.
-- A region defined by data storage rules of an integrated serice, if Microsoft Defender XDR shares data with that service.
+- A region defined by data storage rules of an integrated service, if Microsoft Defender XDR shares data with that service.

 ## Data retention